sagarreddypatil/portfolio-website/posts/projects/cms-avi-sw.md

 read data off of an ADC and add to to the queue to be stored and transmitted.

-Implementing DMA isn't really at the highest priority though - the only place where it's really applicable would be the Ethernet driver.
-Devices like the ADC are only read from on data ready interrupts, say writing a UDP packet to the Ethernet bridge would take longer than is necessary to spend on the main thread.
+Implementing DMA isn't really at the highest priority though - the only place where it's really applicable would be the Ethernet and Flash drivers.
+Devices like the ADC read short bursts of data triggered by interrupts, and we decided that it's not worth the effort to implement DMA for these devices.

 **Fun fact: the RP2040's DMA system is actually turing complete.
 More info [here](https://hackaday.com/2023/01/20/help-needed-on-thumb-image-rp2040-dma-hack-makes-another-cpu-core/)**